 Step by Step - The Process of Placenta Encapsulation

-The method I am using here is the Raw Foods Method, I personally like to refer to it as "full strength."
+The method I am using here is the Raw Foods Method, I like to refer to it as "full strength."
 When I use the Traditional Chinese Method, or TCM, it involves partially steaming the placenta to temper the level of hormones it contains.
 This is more of a low dosage, or "partial strength."
 This is very helpful for anyone that suffers from any hormonal imbalances naturally, such as depression, anxiety, or even severe morning sickness.
 To ensure the best benefits possible, I discuss these options with my clients before beginning the process.

 After preparing the capsules, I grind the dried strips of placenta into a fine powder.
-This can be a slow process, as I want to make sure the resulting placenta powder is fine and has no remaining unground pieces.
+This can be a slow process as I want to make sure the resulting placenta powder is fine and has no remaining unground pieces.
 If there are any hardened pieces, as is normal with some calcium deposits, I safely dispose of those pieces unless otherwise instructed.

 I hope you've enjoyed reading about Placenta Encapsulation!
 I would love to hear from you in the comments.
 For more information on the benefits of encapsulating your placenta, read my related blog article here.
-I am available for inquiries in the Delmarva region, based in Ocean View, DE.